GihanJeewantha/loan-application-management-system/README.md

 This project is a simple, full-stack web application for managing loan applications.
 It features a Spring Boot backend with a RESTful API, a MySQL database for data persistence, and a pure HTML, CSS, and JavaScript frontend.

-This system can serve as a showcase for core development skills, including backend API development, database integration, and basic frontend interaction, making it an excellent addition to a graduate trainee's portfolio.

 ## Features